 Start by cleaning your balcony items and even removing them from the balcony to allow you for a more all-encompassing cleaning.

 Remember, you shouldn’t forget to take the time to clean your balcony furniture and any other plants or items you may keep outside as well as clean the balcony itself.
+Make sure as well not to forget about cleaning your awnings.
+If you have retractable awnings, now would be a good time to open them and clean them up.
+Even when closed they will still accumulate dust that you don’t want to deal with the next time you will be using it.

 Since you can decorate a balcony space in so many different ways, this step can vary in exactly how to clean these design items.
 However, you’ll need to make sure to sweep and dust any loose debris away.